 Metallic Coat – Over Existing Coating: 35-50 ft per gallon

 *Coverage rates may vary depending upon surface porosity, texture, application method, and prior coating application.

 Epoxy Flake/Chip Floors

-Base Coat FX is specifically designed as a base coat, primer coat, and an excellent medium to broadcast flakes/chips in.
+Base Coat FX is an excellent medium to broadcast flakes/chips in.
 For 100% coverage, we recommend taking your total square footage and dividing it by 7.
 This will give you the number of pounds needed for a full coverage flake/chip floor.

-As a base coat, spread material evenly using a flat or notched squeegee at 100 -130 square feet per gallon and back roll using a shedless 3/8″ nap roller cover.
-The object is to completely seal off the concrete surface prior to applying the next coat.
-A common prime coat color to use is Black Base Color FX.
-It hides the discoloration of the concrete and any crack patching material.
+As a base coat for epoxy flake floors, spread material evenly using a flat or notched squeegee at 125 -150 square feet per gallon and back roll using a shedless 3/8″ nap roller cover.

 If possible, recoat within the suggested recoat window located above.
 Apply additional coats in the same manner as the first coat.
 Note that higher substrate, air, and material temperatures as well as excessive humidity may greatly reduce the acceptable recoat window of this product.
 When working in higher temperatures, always recoat as early in the recoat window as possible to avoid failure between coats.
 If recoating outside the suggested recoat window or beyond 24 hours, sand using a 60-120 grit sanding screen to ensure adequate adhesion between coats.
 Vacuum dust thoroughly, rinse with clean water, and remove excess water with a wet/dry vacuum or floor scrubber.
 Allow the surface to dry completely prior to application of the coating.
 Where applicable and with adequate ventilation, wipe the surface with acetone and a microfiber dust mop.